Last Update: January 3, 2024

 What criteria are going to be used for selecting recipients?

-Applications are going to be reviewed for the need and expected benefit from participating in the conference, the impact level of conference, and nature of participation opportunity.
+Applications are going to be reviewed for the need and expected benefit from participating in the conference, the impact level of conference, and the nature of the participation opportunity.

 What if I submit an application after the suggested appropriate deadline date?